Content Warning: This post contains graphic images and discussions that may not be suitable for all readers. Reader discretion is advised.

-Countless instances of harrowing sexual assaults on women have been documented by Roman historians, poets and orators.
+Countless instances of harrowing sexual assaults on women have been documented by Roman historians, poets, and orators.
 Evidence of such assaults dates from the earliest periods of Roman history to the latest.
-This is perhaps unsurprising in a society which attributed to women a much lower status than that of men.
+This is perhaps unsurprising in a society that attributed to women a much lower status than that of men.

 Roman women were viewed as minors by law.
-They held a position on a par with that of children and only marginally higher than that of slaves.
-They were under the control of men throughout their lives, from their father during childhood to their husband during marriage.
+They held a position on par with that of children and only marginally higher than that of slaves.
+They were under the control of men throughout their lives, from their fathers during childhood to their husbands during marriage.
 Ordinary women have, therefore, largely been omitted from Roman history.
-But, as we shall see, when they are deemed worthy of a role, it is often as a victim of sexual violence.
+But, as we shall see when they are deemed worthy of a role, it is often as a victim of sexual violence.

 The Rape of the Sabine Women

 The rape of the Sabine women is viewed as an important episode in early Roman history.
 It has, therefore, attracted much attention from ancient and modern historians, poets, and artists.
 The most notable ancient source is Titus Livius, known to us today as Livy.
 Interestingly, Livy presents the rape of the Sabine women as an act of necessity rather than one of violence.

 In the early days of Romulus’ reign, military success came quickly to the fledgling city of Rome.
 However, the future of the city depended on the growth of its population.
 Rome, at this time, was a settlement almost entirely populated by men.
 Romulus therefore asked neighbouring tribes if they would send their women to live with Roman men.
 Unsurprisingly, each tribe declined.
 Romulus then decided to try another approach.
 He held festival games in honor of Neptune and invited all the surrounding tribes, including the Sabines.